Arnold Student Union

 The Arnold Student Union Building, which opened in 1967, is named for Miss Mozella and Miss Marian Arnold, who taught English at Temple College for many years.
 Mozella Arnold was the first Temple College professor to receive the prestigious Piper Professor Award.

-Temple College’s main campus includes nine buildings named for some of the people who have made the college what it is today.
+The Temple College campus in Temple includes 10 buildings named for some of the people who played a key role in the development of Temple College.

 The Administration Building is named for Dr. Marc Nigliazzo, who served as president of Temple College from 1995-2008.